codesandbox/sandpack/website/docs/docs/guides/private-packages.md

 First, Sandpack will try to fetch all dependencies from public registries, for example, `react` or `redux`.
 Then you can let Sandpack know which dependencies (or scoped dependencies) should be fetched from a different registry.
 For example, your custom registry.

 ### Our recommendation
-Suppose you don't already have a public registry.
-In that case, we recommend using [Verdaccio](https://verdaccio.org/), an open-source project that creates a private registry and can proxy other registries, such as GitHub and Npm.
+Suppose you don't already have a public registry, we recommend using [Verdaccio](https://verdaccio.org/).
+An open-source project that creates a private registry and can proxy other registries, such as GitHub and Npm.
 You can find examples of how to use the [examples folder](https://github.com/codesandbox/sandpack/tree/main/examples) in the main repository.

 ## Sandpack configuration